lisinge/sbt-newrelic/README.md

 another plugin that includes and initializes it (e.g. the SBT plugin for Play 2.4.x).

-Installation for sbt-native-packger 0.7.x (and Play 2.3.x)
+Installation for sbt-native-packager 0.7.x (and Play 2.3.x)
 ------------

 Add the following to your `project/plugins.sbt` file: